zinsy23/resolve-subtitle-generator/README.md

 # Process multiple files
 python generate_srt.py "audio1.mp3" "audio2.mp3" "audio3.mp3"

-# Process all MP3 files in a directory
+# Process all M4A files in a directory
-python generate_srt.py "samples/*.MP3"
+python generate_srt.py "samples/*.m4a"
 ```

 The script will:
-1. Create a timeline for each audio file
+1. Create a timeline for each file
 2. Generate subtitles using Resolve's auto-captioning
 3. Export the subtitles as SRT files in the same directory as the input files

 ## Output

-For each input audio file, a corresponding SRT file will be created in the same directory with the same name (but with .srt extension).
+For each input file, a corresponding SRT file will be created in the same directory as the original source with the same name (but with `.srt` extension).
 For example:
 - Input: `samples/audio1.mp3`
 - Output: `samples/audio1.srt`

+This holds even when using conversion flags — the SRT is always saved next to the original, not the converted temp file.

 ## Notes

 - To minimize current random glitches that exist (see [issues](https://github.com/zinsy23/resolve-subtitle-generator/issues)), let the script itself import the media rather than yourself and have the master bin selected
 - The script requires DaVinci Resolve to be running and a project to be open
 - The script will create timelines in the current project
-- Audio files should be in a format supported by DaVinci Resolve (MP3, WAV, etc.)
 - The generated SRT files include bold formatting and proper line breaks
 - The version of my script does my typical preferred settings, so you may consider modifying the `create_subtitles_from_audio()` function in generate_srt.py to match your settings.
     - I haven't tested single line SRT creation yet since it has linebreak logic in it for double lines
 - I generated this program using AI until it did my desired behavior, so please excuse any brevity in this project since I'm more concerned about being able to use it as a tool for myself.